andreikurnosov/andreikurnosov/README.md

 ### Hi there 👋

 My name is Andrei and I am a frontend developer from Russia.
 Everything I know of and on the Web today is self-taught.
-My favorite courses from WesBos and Kent C.Dodds.
+My favorite courses from Lachlan Miller.

 I looking for work with companies, to build Web sites and application UIs with strong focus on responsive design, accessibility, performance, and the latest in the area of front-end (CSS, SVG, JavaScript).

 My tech stack includes work with frontend frameworks such as React and Vue.
 I know some patterns from both ecosystems.

-🌱 I’m currently learning - Next.JS, GraphQl, Typescript.
+🌱 I’m currently learning - Vue 3, Testing Javascript, Typescript.

 🔭 I’m currently working on [Sick Fits](https://github.com/andreikurnosov/sick-fits).